vkbansal/react-contextmenu/README.md

 Type: React Element (optional)

 The element inside which the Component must be wrapped.
 By default `div` is used.
 But this prop can used to customize it.

+**attributes**

+Type: `Object` optional

+The attributes will be passed directly passed to the root element of component.
+Use this to customize it like adding custom classes, adding `colspan` etc.

 ```js
 // following examples shows usage of `tr` instead of `div`